 What’s more, your prepaid costs are paid when you’ve closed on the home, but the escrow account is commonly used for ongoing charges throughout your mortgage.
 For example, monthly bills like taxes and insurance will be paid out of an escrow account.

-Let Anne Townes Real Estate Guide Your Home Buying Journey
+Let Anne Townes Team Guide Your Home Buying Journey